neithernut/dr.w.falls/doc/design/Gameplay.md

 to be occupied transiently: a capsule should be allowed to settle in the top row, a player will be defeated only if that capsule is not eliminated directly afterwards.

-In order to keep transfers between the fields simple, the row indices should be kept identical.
-In addition, we'd like to have the top row indexed as row 0.

 ## Tiles